 A fierce advocate for change since her teenage years, June Eric-Udorie is now one of the most prominent voices on feminism, social justice, and equality.
 The editor of Can We All Be Feminists?, a collection of essays exploring the nuances of identity and the capacity of the modern feminist movement to both empower and exclude, Eric-Udorie is unafraid to challenge her audiences to confront difficult truths and to make their own contributions towards the fight for justice and a more equal future.
 Her accessible, informative, and inspiring talks encourage feminists to help turn the movement into an intersectional cause that fights for true equality while celebrating our differences.

 Colson Whitehead has established himself as one of the most versatile and innovative writers in contemporary literature.
 His latest novel, The Underground Railroad, is a shattering meditation on the United States’ complicated political and racial history that won both the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction.
+His next book, The Nickel Boys (July 2019), takes readers into the brutal realities of juvenile reform schools through the eyes of two boys in the Jim Crow south.
 A riveting speaker, Whitehead has given talks at universities and libraries across the country about his novel and the complexities of revisiting and writing about slavery today.